kegepet/ddns-updater/README.md

 **ddns-updater** relies on a few external commands on Unix-like systems.
 Among them, `curl`, `dig`, and `ping`.
 While it's almost a certainty that your system has both `curl` and `ping` installed, it may not have `dig`. `dig` is a popular DNS probing tool and is installed with the **dnsutils** package. **ddns-updater** will automatically check to see if it's installed, but if it isn't, you can get it any number of ways.
 For Debian Linux-based systems, just run `apt-get install dnsutils`.
 For other Linux distros, a similar method most likely exists.
 Check your documentation.
 On Macs, `dig` is standard.

 ## Configuration
 A sample configuration file has been created and can be used as a basis for your own.
-The structure is simple: Each key and value is separated by at least one space, key/value pairs are separated by line breaks, and each host block (the host and all of its configuration details) is separated by a blank line.
+The structure is simple: Each key and value is separated by at least one space, key/value pairs are separated by line breaks, and the individual host blocks (the hostname and all configuration options) are separated by a blank line.

 Keys&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Description
 --- |---